Cancmd/LF7-HK/README.md

 Portfolio on GitLab/GitHub (50%):
 - an individual learning goal including reflection
--

 Learning Goal:
-- We want to learn how to work with a Raspberry Pi and an Camera Module and other Modules aswell also working with an AI.
+- We want to try prototyping with a rasberry pi and its modules
-- Setting up a Raspberry Pi, adding different modules like a Camera or LED.
-- Setting up a Database for the AI
+- Implementing a neural network for image analysis
-- Using a AI
+- Connecting multiple hosts with SMB and MySQL-Connectors

 Reflection:
 - What went well?
-  Teamwork great as always.
+  Teamwork great as always
-  No one was sick or absent.
+  No one was sick or absent

-- What are our challenges by far?
+- What was challenging?
-  Setting the AI up and using the Raspberry Pi with an Camera Module.
+  Setting up the neural network in a python enviroment Using a camera module on the rasberry pi
+  Resolving a network issue with the VPN

 - How did we overcome these challenges?
-  Asking others for help, searching in the Internet, asking AIs.
+  Asking others for help, searching in the internet, trial and error
 ```

 - DIY problem definition 5-W Questions